 “Being Black, especially during this time, for me, is heavy.
 It’s traumatic, and all I want to do is figure out how I can be of help to my community,” she said.

-This desire for change pushed the Yoga singer to create platforms to strengthen the necessary conversations, one of which was a Zoom meeting she held with her peers in her company, Wondaland Art Society.
+This desire for change pushed the Yoga singer to create platforms to strengthen the necessary conversations.
+One of these conversations was a Zoom meeting with her peers in her company, Wondaland Art Society.
 Hollywood news today.

 “We hosted a Zoom where everybody had an opportunity to get on and just vent and cry and talk about how we’re feeling.
 These were white folks, Asian folks, Black folks, straight, gay—like a full spectrum of people and perspectives,” she told Farai Chideya who interviewed her for the Shape cover story.

-Besides the stunning cover photo which were created by most of her in-house creative team, Janelle took out time to outline the ways she has incorporated her activism for the Black Lives Matter movement into the various spheres of her life.
+Besides most of her in-house creative team created the stunning cover photo.
+Janelle took out time to outline the ways she has incorporated her activism for the Black Lives Matter movement into the various spheres of her life.
 You should take notes, there’s a lot to learn here.
 Hollywood news today.

 Here are 3 ways Janelle Monáe is actively an activist…